-Premature ejaculation (PE) is the most common sexual dysfunction in young males, it constitutes a major health problem with a prevalence varies between 9% and 31%^{1,2}.
-Despite the high prevalence of PE, there is still no clear consensus regarding its definition, etiology or treatment.
+Premature ejaculation (PE) is the most common sexual dysfunction in young males; it constitutes a major health problem, with a prevalence of 9-31%.^{1,2} Despite the high prevalence of PE, there is still no clear consensus regarding its definition, etiology, or treatment.

-According to the definitions of the International Society of Sexual Medicine (ISSM), lifelong PE refers to ejaculation that occurs from the first sexual intercourse and almost always occurs prior to or within one minute of vaginal penetration, and acquired PE is a clinically significant and upsetting reduction in the duration of intravaginal ejaculation latency time (IELT) that is often less than three minutes3.
+According to the definitions of the International Society of Sexual Medicine (ISSM), lifelong PE refers to ejaculation that occurs from the first sexual intercourse and almost always occurs prior to or within one minute of vaginal penetration, while acquired PE is a clinically significant and upsetting reduction in the duration of intravaginal ejaculation latency time (IELT) that is often less than three minutes.3

-The etiology of PE is not yet precisely known; however, there are biological and psychological hypotheses, including penile hypersensitivity, anxiety, and 5-HT receptor dysfunction4.
-The most sensitive areas in the penis are the glans and the frenulum5.
-Despite the unclarified effect of circumcision on ejaculation time, surgeons tend to leave a large amount of skin during this procedure not to lead to the development of PE^{6,7}.
-Although researchers have not shown a significant effect of the post-circumcisional mucosal cuff on ejaculation time8, it is still thought that the excess amount of this redundant tissue might reduce ejaculation time9.
+The etiology of PE is not yet precisely known; however, there are biological and psychological hypotheses, including penile hypersensitivity, anxiety, and 5-HT receptor dysfunction.
+The most sensitive areas in the penis are the glans and the frenulum.
+Despite the unclarified effect of circumcision on ejaculation time, surgeons tend to leave a large amount of skin during this procedure so as not to lead to the development of PE.
+Although researchers have not shown a significant effect of the post-circumcisional mucosal cuff on ejaculation time, it is still thought that the excess amount of this redundant tissue might reduce ejaculation time.